openownership/data-standard/docs/schema/concepts.rst

 * Person P has an interest in Arrangement A
 * Arrangement A has an interest in Entity E

-For more guidance on modelling arrangements, contact the :any:`BODS Helpdesk <support>`.
+For more guidance on modelling arrangements, contact the :any:`BODS Helpdesk <Contact>`.

 Direct and indirect ownership and control
 -----------------------------------------